ivanshyu/btc-idx-service/README.md

  bcrt1py8ttwft6zytdpu9t986egqwnvnmks6qrlj067m9dkrgmef356rcque4mp3 |           0 | 2024-12-01 08:41:27.627634+00
  bcrt1p94eejr3xqc9f3dns0xrmkp0vc7835vhsx8q0atfgcktflp9g880qf3gllz |    49998450 | 2024-12-01 08:41:27.63792+00
 ```
+Note: Each result be compared with the sum of `listunspent` command in Bitcoin Core during test.<br>
 Note: addresses are generated randomly, so that column may be different, and the coinbase transaction won't be calculated within 100 blocks.

 #### Containerize